agentreno/addressservice/README.md

 User will not be able to add a duplicated address to their account
 - Put a UniqueConstraint on the model

-User is able to filter retrieved addresses using request parameters
-- Turn on SearchFilter

 User is able to delete multiple addresses
 - Not doing